Set up and test hosted pages with Payflow Gateway

 To test PayPal credit card processing (all live PayPal Payments Pro and PayPal Payments Advanced accounts):

-- Log in to sandbox and create a pre-configured buyer account.
+- Log in to the developer dashboard and create a pre-configured buyer account.

 - Click View Details to see the account's test VISA number and expiration date.

 - Use "123" as the card security code.